erahhal/HomeFree/README.md

 ### AT&T Fiber Router

+* Firewall Settings
+  * On "IP Passthrough" page, set
+    * Allocation Mode: "PassThrough"
+    * Default Server Internal Address: <empty>
+    * Passthrough Mode: "DHCPS-fixed"
+    * Passthrough Fixed MAC Address: Choose the MAC of the WAN interface of your HomeFree device
   * Make sure to disable all packet filters on "Package Filter" tab
   * Absolutely make sure to disable all settings on "Firewall Advanced" tab

 ## Initializing Authentik